Greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plane.

 And I thought it's a good question.

-It's a good question because I've probably made the mistake of assuming that most in this audience uh can trace a relationship back to uh the 50s and sixties, like I can with with Bill Buckley.
+It's a good question because I've probably made the mistake of assuming that most in this audience can trace a relationship back to the 50s and 60s like I can with Bill Buckley.

-I mean, that that of course goes without saying.
+I mean, that, of course, goes without saying.

-Now this this may be tough to explain, but I believe that you know human beings are born, and it is assumed that they have a static brain, that the they have a static IQ, that you're born with whatever ability to learn that you have.
+Now, this may be tough to explain, but I believe that human beings are born and it is assumed that they have a static brain, that they have a static IQ, that you're born with whatever ability to learn that you have.

 And once you've reached that, you've maxed it out.